 Academic Resource Center Learning Assistants provide course-specific academic support to NYU Shanghai students in and out of the classroom.
 Learning Assistants work closely with faculty and ARC staff to support student success and promote independent and active learning.

-- Enrolled in NYU Shanghai course(s) as an undergraduate student for Spring 2023.
+- Enrolled in NYU Shanghai course(s) as an undergraduate student for Fall 2023.

 - Received an A- or better in the course(s) that you intend to support.